 Development Jurisdiction Stage and Timing Impact and Considerations Current Key Documents and Further Guidance Alternative Investment Fund Managers Directive EU The Directive came into force on 21 July 2011.
 Implementation by Member States is required by 22 July 2013.
-The Commission has not yet published the detailed implementing measures underling various parts of the Directive (the Level 2 Regulations).
+The Commission has not yet published the detailed implementing measures underling various parts of the Directive (the Level 2 Regulations). (continued from previous page) (société en commandite simple) and partnership limited by shares (société en commandite par actions) regimes.
+It is anticipated that the law will enter into force well before 22 July 2013.
 In Ireland, the Central Bank is using the implementation of the Directive as an opportunity to redesign the current regulatory framework for Irish alternative investment funds and has issued a consultation taking the form of a draft AIF handbook replacing the existing non UCITS Notices and Guidance Notes, representing a consolidated version of the regulatory provisions governing AIFs.
 The key changes proposed are: (i) removal of the promoter regime; (ii) replacement of the Qualifying Investors Fund regime with an enhanced Qualifying Alternative Investor Fund regime; (iii) introduction of share class flexibility within funds or sub-funds requiring 'fair' treatment of shareholders (rather than 'equal' under current regime); (iv) replacement of Irish prime brokerage rules with the Directive's criteria; (v) enhancement of the retail AIFs regime; and (vi) elimination of the Professional Investor Fund regime.
 Recommended actions: AIFMD will have a substantial impact on authorisation of fund managers, their structure, their operations and the manner in which their funds are run.
 Firms should consider whether they are in scope, which entity should be authorised as the AIFM, the required new compliance policies and procedures and the required additional regulatory capital.
 Firms will need to consider their marketing arrangements in the EU, whether they want to use the passport and the additional compliance burden involved.
 Click here for a copy of the Directive.
 Click here for a copy of the Level 2 Regulation.
-Click here for ESMA's discussion paper "Key concepts of the Alternative Investment Fund Managers Directive and types of AIFM" Click here for the FSA consultation paper.
+Click here for ESMA's discussion paper "Key concepts of the Alternative Investment Fund Managers Directive and types of AIFM".
+Click here for the FCA consultation paper.
 Click here for the Irish Central Bank Consultation.
 Click here for the HM Treasury consultation.
 Click here for the ESMA Remuneration Guidelines.